nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 * Your habits shape your identity, and your identity shapes your habits, working in a **feedback loop**.
     * We should let *values*, *principles*, and *identity* drive this loop, rather than results.
 * Building habits is fundamentally about **becoming someone**, changing your beliefs about yourself.

+# Chapter 3: How to Build Better Habits in 4 Simple Steps

+* Edward Thorndike's studies on cat behavior tell us that behaviors that result in favorable outcomes are more repeated than behaviors that result in unfavorable outcomes.
+* A **habit** is a behavior that has been repeated enough times to become automatic.